Swhidd/DS4350-Fall-ML-FinalProject/README.md

 │   ├── train_xgboost.py
 ├── perceptron/                   <- perceptron implementation
 │   ├── data/
-│   ├── cross_validation.py
+│   │   └── (submission files appear here when generated, this can be changed in the train.py files) │   ├── cross_validation.py
 │   ├── data.py
 │   ├── epochs.py